gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

 kubernetes     IN A     10.0.0.2
 ```

-So when a client requests `kubernetes.default.svc.cluster.local`, it'll be send to the proxy listening on that IP address.
+So when a client requests `kubernetes.default.svc.cluster.local`, it'll be sent to the proxy listening on that IP address.

-## Future work
+## Future Work

 While out of scope of this GEP, several things can be improved: